software-mansion/radon-ide/packages/docs/docs/usage.md

 ### Adjust device settings on the fly

-You can adjust text size and light/dark mode right from the React Native IDE.
+You can adjust text size and light/dark mode right from the Radon IDE.
 Focus just on your app without switching between windows.

 <video autoPlay loop width="500" controls>